Published on in Health Tip of the Week

 Vitamin D testing

 Most kids never need vitamin D testing.
-Blood testing measures the major circulating form of vitamin D called 25-hydroxy vitamin D, often abbreviated to 25(OH)D. Although some labs report levels below 30 ng/mL (nanograms per milliliter) as low, for children, most doctors find that levels greater than 20 ng/mL of 25(OH)D are adequate.
+Blood testing measures the major circulating form of vitamin D called 25-hydroxy vitamin D, often abbreviated to 25(OH)D. Although some labs report levels below 30 ng/mL (nanograms per milliliter) as low, for children, most primary care providers find that levels greater than 20 ng/mL of 25(OH)D are adequate.

 Long-term benefits of adequate vitamin D